cloudmesh-community/hid-sp18-505/swagger/README.md

 `
 docker-compose up -d --build
 `
+Because of how Docker works with local file permissions, you might have to run the command:

+`
+sudo chown -R $USER:$USER .
+`

 Assuming you are in the root of the project.

+The application can also be run by executing:

+`
+make all
+`

+However, you still might need to run:
+`
+sudo chown -R $USER:$USER .
+`

-To see the Swgger UI visit http://127.0.0.1:5000/apidocs To see the swagger.json specification visit http://127.0.0.1/api-docs The swagger.json spec is generatate automatically by using the [Eve-Swagger plugin](https://github.com/pyeve/eve-swagger).
+To see the Swgger UI visit http://127.0.0.1:5000/apidocs
+To see the swagger.json specification visit http://127.0.0.1:5000/api-docs
+The swagger.json spec is generatate automatically by using the [Eve-Swagger plugin](https://github.com/pyeve/eve-swagger).
 To see the application's client open http://127.0.0.1:5000/index